Moshi Workshop: Paris Plages (Paris Beaches)

 “MOSHI Winter Camp”

 What comes to mind when you hear the word Moshi?
 What does that mean?
 Is it even an actual word?
-Maybe not, but I know that Moshi Moustache is an amazing philosophy program founded by Caroline Murgue.
+Maybe not, but I know that Moshi is an amazing philosophy program.

 One topic that was focused on was community.
 We learned that community can take on several meanings.
 For instance, it can represent the relationships between friends, family, and others.
 A community could also refer to a group of people living in the same area, like my New York neighborhood, Long Island City.
 It can also mean working together.